 You do not need permission to publish the translated text from the original copyright holder, but they would like it.
 Their rules state you at least need to contact them copyright holder.

-Translation Content: A 20,000 word unpublished translation of Japanese literature.
+Translation Content: Unpublished translation of Japanese literature.
 Up to 20,000 words.

 Additional information: Must send physical copies as well as digital.
 Have contacted the copyrights holder.
 Plus, a 1000 essay explaining the significance of the text.